winnie likes honey

 Dry cough: We feel them as tickles in the throat.
 This happens when the throat and upper airways become inflamed (swollen).
 There is no phlegm (or thick mucus).

-The common cold or flu causes a dry cough because the inflammation is at the upper airways and our brain thinks there is a foreign object there and tries to remove it by coughing.
-At least this is what doctors tell us, though I don’t believe this.
+The common cold or flu causes a dry cough because the inflammation is in the upper airways, and our brain thinks there is a foreign object there and tries to remove it by coughing.
+At least this is what doctors tell us, though I don’t believe it.
 Our brain is not stupid, and it’s not easy to fool.

-Chesty cough usually produces phlegm.
+Chesty coughs usually produce phlegm.
 The cough is helpful, because it clears the phlegm from your lung passages.

-Trying to help our children and smooth their cough, the pharmaceutical market offers a series of drugs, that try to help.
+Trying to help our children and smooth their coughs, the pharmaceutical market offers a series of drugs, that try to help.

 Are the cough and cold medicines in pharmacies good for our children?